zxc307/GWAS_simulation_handbook/README.md

 ## About This Handbook

 We aim to present a straightforward guide to the quality control, data simulation and simulation quality assessment of individual-level pseudo GWAS data.
-Our tutorial targets on beginners of GWAS simulation.
+Our handbook targets on beginners of GWAS simulation.
 Advanced users requiring more complex modeling strategies are recommended to consult software developer’s websites to seek options that are more sophisticated.
-A brief list of these is provided in the **Data and Software** section.
+A brief list of these is provided in the * [Data and Software Resources](#data-and-software-resources) section.

 ## Getting Started
 ### Install Software